jese11/HCP-wiki-public/PublicData/EC2 Beginner Startup Advice.md

 To access the data you might want to install [s3cmd-modification](https://github.com/pcorliss/s3cmd-modification), which will enable you to explore the [HCP Data Directory](http://humanconnectome.org/documentation/S1200/HCP_S1200_Release_Appendix_III.pdf) on Amazon and will allow rapid parallel downloading ([s3cmd-modification install instructions](https://github.com/pcorliss/s3cmd-modification/blob/master/INSTALL)).

-After you install s3cmd, you need to configure it with your AWS public and secret keys that you set up with the instructions on [Connecting to Connectome Data via AWS](../pages/67666030.md).
+After you install s3cmd, you need to configure it with your AWS public and secret keys that you set up with the instructions on [How To Connect to Connectome Data via AWS](./How%20To%20Connect%20to%20Connectome%20Data%20via%20AWS.md).

 ```